Harvest Portfolios Group

 A TFSA contribution is made with after tax dollars.
 There is no deduction, but the money grows free of tax and can be withdrawn free of tax.
 That’s why Wealthy Barber author David Chilton says TFSAs are the ‘Totally Fantastic Savings Account.’

 Unused TFSA contribution room can be carried forward and any amounts withdrawn in the current year can only be put back in the following year.
-For someone who has never contributed and has been eligible for the TFSA since its introduction the accumulated room is $75,500.
+For someone who has never contributed and has been eligible for the TFSA since its introduction the accumulated room is $88,000 in 2023 and will increase to $95,000 in 2024.

 RRSP vs TFSA

-Which one is better depends on your age, life cycle stage and investment goals.
-Either way, as we live longer and fewer among us can count on company pensions, personal saving has to fill the gap.
+The RRSP and TFSA are registered accounts that can help Canadians reach their investment goals over the long term.
+However, which one is right for you is dependant on your age, life cycle stage and investment goals.
+Either way, as we live longer and fewer among us can count on company pensions, personal saving must fill the gap.

 Harvest Portfolios Group ETFs are RRSP, RRIF and TFSA eligible and are growth oriented along with a dependable income streams in all business conditions.